Technology in Real Estate

 2. Increased Transparency:

-Blockchain technology can provide a transparent record of transactions, reducing the risk of fraud and ensuring that all parties involved have access to the same information.
+Modern technology can provide a transparent record of transactions, reducing the risk of fraud and ensuring that all parties involved have access to the same information.

 3. Reduced Risk: